by Donald E. SimanekHISTORY OF SCIENCE

 These lectures are fully illustrated with slides, the pictures being integrated into the presentation.
 A typical show may have 150 slides.

-In this listing, links are provided to previews which appear on my web pages.
+In this listing, links are provided to similar content that appears on my web pages.
 The web versions don't have anywere near the number of pictures of their slide-show counterparts.

 If you are interested in booking any one of these lectures, contact me at the address shown at the right.